DNA Research

 I have tested several family members and the results and analysis can be see at the FamilyTreeDNA page.
 It shows a link between Tree # 1 and:

-- Tree # 9, which originated in Ballinure, the same area as Tree # 1
+• Tree # 9, which originates in the same Tipperary area as Tree # 1